suvajit/Python-Lectures/README.md

 # Python-Lectures

-This Python-Lectures is part of [SCOUT](www.scoutlive.in) - Python Tutorial I course curriculum
+This Python-Lectures is part of [SCOUT](www.scoutlive.in) - Python Programming DS 101 course curriculum

 ## Introduction